WATCH NOW: Spotsy restaurant owner defying mask mandate takes fight to court

 A Spotsylvania judge will decide sometime next week whether a county restaurant will have to close its doors while constitutional issues surrounding state COVID-19 mandates are resolved in court.

 Matt Strickland, owner of Gourmeltz in Cosner’s Corner, has refused to stop operating despite having his licenses suspended by the state.
-Strickland is not serving alcohol, but he continues to serve food to customers in defiance of Virginia Health Department orders.
+Strickland continues to serve food and alcoholic beverages to customers in defiance of Virginia Health Department orders.

 Strickland and his supporters say Gov. Ralph Northam’s orders, which include mask mandates, social distancing requirements and limits on hours of operations, violate the constitutional rights of Strickland and others.
 Strickland said the state has been unable or unwilling to make the mandates make sense and he refuses to abide by them.

-Note: Editor's note: This story has been updated to include that the business is still serving alcohol.
-An earlier version was incorrect.